-The Department of Communication at the University of Colorado Boulder offers a highly respected, top-rated graduate program that leads to the Master of Arts (MA) and Doctor of Philosophy (PhD) degrees, with areas of emphasis in discourse & society, organizational communication, and rhetoric.
+The Department of Communication at the University of Colorado Boulder offers a highly respected, top-rated graduate program that leads to the Master of Arts (MA) and Doctor of Philosophy (PhD) degrees, with areas of emphasis in discourse and society, organizational communication, and rhetoric and culture.
 The graduate program is relatively small (approximately 50 students), with students receiving individualized attention that includes crafting personal programs of study within an area or that cut across areas.
 Teaching assistantships and other forms of financial support are readily available to graduate students.

 Graduate study within and across the department’s three areas focuses on engaged scholarship (research and teaching) that addresses communication-based issues and problems arising from recent social and technological changes, especially those associated with interaction, collaboration and participation, deliberation, and decision making.
 Using both social-scientific and humanistic research methodologies, graduate students study a variety of social phenomena to develop communication-based theories to understand, and to offer recommendations for engaging in situated practices to manage, complexities of human interaction.
 The diverse array of scholarship (research and teaching) conducted in the department is integrated by cross-cutting themes that include design and practice, culture and democracy, and community and justice.
 Running throughout the program is an exploration of new technologies and emergent forms of communication (e.g., social media), a critical/cultural studies approach, and a commitment to educate students to become engaged citizens and social change agents.